Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Sequential RSP with Werner state

 \section{Sequential RSP with Werner state}

-\begin{result} The maximum number of Bobs preparing remote states sequentially at Alice's side is upper bounded by 6 when Alice shares the Werner state with Bob$^1$ initially.
+\begin{result} The maximum number of Bobs preparing remote states sequentially at Alice's side with success accomplished by all of them uniformly compared to our optimal classical strategy is upper bounded by 6 when Alice shares the Werner state with Bob$^1$ initially.
 As the mixedness of the initial state increases, the maximum number of Bobs reduces to zero gradually. \end{result}

-\begin{proof} We suppose that, $\rho^1 = \rho_W$ given by Eq.(\ref{Werner}) which has mixedness quantified by the linear entropy~\citep{Peters} as $S_L(\rho_W)= \frac{4}{3}(1-\operatorname{Tr}[\rho_W^2]) = 1-c^2$ where the Werner parameter $c\in [0,1]$.
+\begin{proof} We suppose that, $\rho^1 = \rho_W$ given by Eq.(\ref{Werner}) which has mixedness quantified by the linear entropy~\cite{Peters} as $S_L(\rho_W)= \frac{4}{3}(1-\operatorname{Tr}[\rho_W^2]) = 1-c^2$ where the Werner parameter $c\in [0,1]$.
 There are a number of Bobs at one half of the Werner state who wants to sequentially prepare remote states from the equatorial circle of the Bloch sphere ($\theta=\frac{\pi}{2}$) to Alice present at the other half of the shared state.
-For the RSP protocol in this scenario, the average RSP-fidelity corresponding to Bob$^1$ becomes
+For the RSP protocol in this scenario, the average RSP-fidelity corresponding to Bob$^1$ by applying Eq.(\ref{psi100}) or Eq.(\ref{psi_perp100}) becomes